polodre/professionalREADMEGenerator/README.md

 ## Description

-command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package]
+command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

 ## Table of contents